Puppies are an Altricial Species

 This can be easily noticed upon witnessing the distress vocalizations in 7-week old puppies when isolated even briefly from their litter mates at this time.

 This attachment is expected to decline by 10 weeks of age.
 However, puppies may still sleep in contact with each other if this helps them feel warm and reassured.

 "Each pup serves as a social presence for its litter mates and obtains social comfort for itself by huddling close enough to the other young pups in the brood so that it can feel their touch.
 If all the puppies in the group try to crowd together to feel the comforting presence of one another, the result is a pile of puppies."
 Stanley Coren, Do Dogs Dream?: Nearly Everything Your Dog Wants You to Know

 Now That You Know...

-If you are a breeder or you are fostering a litter of puppies, it's important to monitor their behaviors to ensure they are warm.
+If you are a breeder or you are fostering a litter of young puppies, it's important to monitor their behaviors to ensure they stay warm.

 At the same time though, you must be careful that the area doesn't get too warm which can also be problematic, especially for mother dog who may easily overheat.